-WASHINGTON (CNS) — Back in June, Kristan Hawkins, who heads Students for Life, got a firsthand look at how this presidential election differs from all others when she participated in Donald Trump’s outreach meeting with evangelicals, which had only a few Catholics present.
+WASHINGTON (CNS) — Back in June, Kristan Hawkins, who heads Students for Life, got a firsthand look at how this presidential election differs from all others when she participated in Donald Trump’s outreach meeting with evangelicals.
+Only a few Catholics were present.

 She said the Republican nominee for president appeared to be unfamiliar with the pro-life movement.
 “He kept saying ‘the pro-life.’
 I think I would have liked to have known more of his heart, and less stump speeches.”

 Three months and two campaign managers later, Trump issued a specific document about his pro-life positions with the formation of his 34-member Catholic Advisory Group, whose members include Marjorie Dannenfelser, president of the Susan B. Anthony List; Janet Morana, co-founder of the Silent No More Campaign; and Father Frank Pavone, national director of Priests for Life.

 On Oct.
 5, the Trump campaign sent a letter to members of the Catholic Leadership Conference meeting in Denver pledging his support for pro-life issues.
 Democratic presidential nominee Hillary Clinton was invited to address the group, but her campaign declined.

 As recently as the Oct.
 9 town hall debate with Trump, Clinton said she wants “a Supreme Court that will stick with Roe v.
 Wade and a woman’s right to choose.”